rhtconsulting/fuse-quickstarts/karaf/shared_component/shared_amq_feature/README.md

 **Error resolving artifact com.redhat.consulting.fusequickstarts.karaf**

-If you get this error it means that you need to build the missing quickstart so that it will be installed into your local maven repository.
+If you get this error it means that you need to build the missing Quick Start so that it will be installed into your local maven repository.
 Otherwise the Feature will not be able to locate the bundle to install it.